|Type of tour:||Guided|

 Day 10: Lashio – Hsipaw (45 miles/73 miles)

 Back in the saddle for an 11 km uphill start to the day.
 Along the way we'll take a break at the very large teak K Ning Monastery, and visit with the friendly abbot who speaks reasonable English As the road heads deeper into the mountains, the terraced hillsides become steeper and steeper.
 All farming is still done manually by ox plows, hoe and trowel and you’re sure to see farmers working the land in this traditional fashion.
 Upon arrival in Hsipaw there may be time for a visit to the river (where you can swim) or a walk around town.
-Overnight at Mr Charles Guest House.
 Breakfast, lunch, and dinner provided.

 Overnight in Hsipaw.